ashishmishra-dotcom/module-_1_teaching/5_report/readme.md

-The calculator is written in JavaScript and you are welcome to view the JavaScript source (visible within the HTML page) for personal educational purposes as long as you recognize that it is copyrighted and not in the public domain.
-This calculator is now available as part of Hummingbird's Enterprise Information Portal.
+The calculator is written in JavaScript and you are welcome to view the JavaScript source (visible within the HTML page) for personal educational purposes as long as you recognize that it is copyrighted and not in the public domain it can me modified in other language also.
+This calculator is
+now available as part of Hummingbird's Enterprise Information Portal.
 All enquiries regarding licensing the calculator should be directed to Hummingbird Ltd.In most countries, students use calculators for schoolwork.
 There was